Standard drink: Labeling

 Drinks companies had pledged to display the three mandatory items on 80% of drinks containers on shelves in the UK off-trade by the end of December 2013.
 A report published in November 2014, confirmed that UK drinks producers had delivered on that pledge with a 79.3% compliance with the pledge elements as measured by products on shelf.
 Compared with labels from 2008 on a like-for-like basis, information on Unit alcohol content had increased by 46%; 91% of products displayed alcohol and pregnancy warnings (18% in 2008); and 75% showed the Chief Medical Officers' lower risk daily guidelines (6% in 2008).

-Quantities

-It is sometimes misleadingly stated that there is one unit per half-pint of beer, or small glass of wine, or single measure of spirits.
-However, such statements do not take into account the various strengths and volumes supplied in practice.

-For example, the ABV of beer typically varies from 3.5% to 5.5%.
-A typical "medium" glass of wine with 175 ml at 12% ABV has 2.1 units.
-And spirits, although typically 35–40% ABV, have single measures of 25 ml or 35 ml (so 1 or 1.4 units) depending on location.

-The misleading nature of "one unit per half-pint of beer, or small glass of wine, or single measure of spirits" can lead to people underestimating their alcohol intake.